Taxil hoax: Confession

 On April 19, 1897, Léo Taxil called a press conference at the Société de Géographie at which he claimed he would introduce Diana Vaughan to the press.
 He declared that his claims about the Freemasons were hoaxes.

 Taxil's confession was printed, in its entirety, in the Parisian newspaper Le Frondeur, on April 25, 1897, titled: Twelve Years Under the Banner of the Church, The Prank Of Palladism.
 Miss Diana Vaughan–The Devil At The Freemasons.
 A Conference held by M. Léo Taxil, at the Hall of the Geographic Society in Paris.

+Legacy

-Despite this confession, belief in Vaughan and the Palladists did not entirely die out and a Palladist organization is central to the plot of the 1943 film, The Seventh Victim.
-The hoax material is still cited to this day.
-The Chick Publications tract, The Curse of Baphomet, and Randy Noblitt's book on satanic ritual abuse, Cult and Ritual Abuse, both cite Taxil's fictitious claims.
+Despite this confession, belief in Vaughan and the Palladists did not entirely die out, and the hoax material has been cited for decades.
+The Chick Publications tract, The Curse of Baphomet, also called "That's Baphomet?", refers to the hoax material as if it were accurate.
+Randy Noblitt's book on satanic ritual abuse, Cult and Ritual Abuse, also cites Taxil's fictitious claims.

+Within works of fiction, a Palladist organization is central to the plot of the 1943 horror film The Seventh Victim.
+Palladist cults and Diana Vaughn were mentioned in the 1979 novel Our Lady of Darkness by Fritz Lieber, with the novel’s characters debating if the there was any truth behind the hoax.

+The character of Taxil and the whole affair appear in Umberto Eco's 2010 novel, The Prague Cemetery.